mgregson/osx-hashistack/README.md

  - There's probably a way to use nix more effectively in setting up the environment.
 I suspect that would be better than using a wrapped shell script.
+ - Replace this entire thing with a customized VM image inside Docker Desktop for Mac, removing the dependence on vagrant and VirtualBox entirely.
+This is probably also a better path towards supporting Apple Silicon.
+It would likely also be _faster_.